Frankfurt: Hauptwache

-Central Station

-Frankfurt Central Station (Frankfurt Hauptbahnhof), which opened in 1888, was built as the central train station for Frankfurt to replace three smaller downtown train stations and to boost the needed capacity for travellers.
-It was constructed as a terminus station and was the largest train station in Europe by floor area until 1915 when Leipzig Central Station was opened.
-Its three main halls were constructed in a neorenaissance-style, while the later enlargement with two outer halls in 1924 was constructed in neoclassic-style.
+Although today Hauptwache is mostly associated with the inner-city underground train station of the same name, the name originates from a baroque building on the square above the station.
+The Hauptwache building was constructed in 1730 and was used as a prison, therefore the name that translates as "main guard-house".
+Today the square surrounding the building is also called "Hauptwache" (formal "An der Hauptwache").
+It is situated downtown opposite to St. Catherine's Church.

 Frankfurter Hof

 The Frankfurter Hof is a landmark downtown hotel at Kaiserplatz, built from 1872 to 1876.
 It is part of Steigenberger Hotels group and is considered the city's most prestigious.

 St. Leonhard

 St. Leonhard, on the Main close to the bridge Eiserner Steg, is a Catholic late Gothic hall church, derived from a Romanesque style basilica beginning in 1425.
 It is the only one of nine churches in the Old Town that survived World War II almost undamaged.
 The parish serves the English-speaking community.
 The church has been under restoration from 2011 until 2019.